 With the Apollo City, you’re getting a +30 mph scooter with some of the best quality, technology, and performance for any city dweller or suburban commuter.
 It has everything you need to run errands, save money, have fun, and get things done.
-Like anything expensive these days, it has high build quality and performance specs to back it up.
+Like anything expensive these days, it has the high build quality and performance specs to back it up.

-Powerful, high quality, fun to ride
+Robust, high quality, fun to ride

 After riding this test scooter daily for 3 weeks (and counting), the Apollo City Pro has blown us away.
 This $1,500 scooter rocks and is VROOOMIN’s best scooter under $2,000.
 I know this is a bold claim, but it’s true.
 This scooter is well worth the money.